shangopi/shangopi/README.md

 #### Hi there👋 I'm Gopinath Shanmugavadivel....!
   - Undergraduate | Computer Science and Engineering University of Moratuwa  📊
+  - I have completed my internship with Direct FN
   - I’m interested in the Software Engineering field.
   - I’m looking to collaborate on Software Engineering projects.
 ### Technologies: